MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M05Lab01_Dashboard.md

 1. Select **Dashboards** from the left menu.

-1. By default, the Sales Activity Social dashboard will appear.
+1. By default, the **Sales Activity Social** dashboard will appear.
 Feel free to explore the various components.
-Additionally, you can use the carrot next to the title of the dashboard to explore other system dashboards.
+Additionally, you can use the &#709; dropdown icon next to the title of the dashboard to explore other system dashboards.

-1. When you're ready to create your own dashboard, select **New**, and then select **Dynamics 365 Dashboard.**
+1. When you're ready to create your own dashboard, select **New**, and then select **Dynamics 365 Dashboard**.

 1. Explore the various dashboard layouts.
 Today we will be creating a 2-Column Regular Dashboard.
-When you are ready, select it from the list and select **Create.**
+When you are ready, select it from the list and select **Create**.

 ## Task 2 - Add components